eoinkelly/notes/javascript/promises-exploration.md

 # Q docs

+then(successFunc, errorFunc)
+* *always* returns a promise
+* the promise ALWAYS fulfills or rejects with the VALUE of the input function
+* if that VALUE is not a promise, it is turned into one
+* only one of the "input function" (successFunc, errorFunc) is ever called

+input function (either successFunc or errorFunc)

+if the input function ...

+  * throws an error => then() creates a new rejected promise from that error
+  * returns a value => then returns a promise which fulfills to that value
+  * returns a promise => then returns that exact promise

 > A promise is an object that represents the return value or the thrown exception that the function may eventually provide

 Callbacks are an "inversion of control"